ioBanker/docs.bitshares.build/MPA.md

 - Disable Collateral Bidding

 - Market Fee: Asset exchange fee, paid by the asset buyer.
-- Taker Fee: Percentage of the market fee, paid by the taker.
+- Taker Fee: Asset exchange fee, paid by the taker.

 ## Borrowing & Covering
 The BitShares network is capable of minting any MPA, with any collateral, without any interest rate.